kennethrisa/RustSM/README.md

 # RustSM
-Rust Server Manager script with REST backend and Discord bot
+Rust Server Manager script with REST backend and Discord bot for Windows

 More coming soon